 Among her corporate clients are Bank of Montreal, Biogen IDEC in Waltham and Cambridge, Massachusetts; ITT, MCI, SAP America; Nordstrom in Massachusetts, California, Texas, and Florida; Bloomingdales in Massachusetts, Georgia and New York; Westin Hotel, Harvard Vanguard, Brigham and Women’s Hospital, Essex Investments, Intercontinental Residences Boston, Dana-Farber, and Fidelity in Boston; Hale and Dorr in New York and Boston; Neiman Marcus in Georgia and Massachusetts; CSC Index in New York and Chicago; ONEX and MAC Make-up in Toronto; Tokyo Millennium in Bermuda.
 Her work is in private collections in the United States and abroad.

-Christine is represented by Nikola Rukaj Gallery in Toronto, Andrea Schwartz Gallery in San Francisco, Alan Avery Gallery in Atlanta, and the Lanoue Gallery in Boston.
+Christine is represented by Nikola Rukaj Gallery in Toronto, Andrea Schwartz Gallery in San Francisco, Alan Avery Gallery in Atlanta, Dean Day Gallery in Houston, and the Lanoue Gallery in Boston.

 My paintings have the look and feel of encaustic without the fragility.
 After much experimentation over several years, I developed a technique of manipulating acrylic gel mediums to look like wax.
 As part of the process, I apply multiple translucent layers trapping the geometric shapes beneath and allowing some shapes to pop the surface.
 The result is an implied and actual depth.